Monkeys From Costa Rica

 Did you know that out of the 200 species, 100 of them are bats and only four are monkeys!

-My advice, when you are staying in a super cool rainforest retreat/hotel wake up early and step outside.
+My advice is when you are staying in a super cool rainforest retreat/hotel wake up early and step outside.
 You’ll hear howlers in the distance or right in front of you.

 You’ll see spider monkeys hanging from branches with their supersonic tails, and you’ll see Capuchins looking earnestly for food.
 Plus, when you go to the National Park, go a bit early and hire a guide, they will almost always spot the monkeys!
 You even can for a Costa Rica Monkey Tour, that way you sure will spot one.